EUN607 Innovations and Trends in Early Childhood Education

 Overview

-This unit explores traditional and contemporary approaches and innovations in early childhood education and how they influence pedagogy, learning environments and curriculum.
-You will critically analyse research and case studies related to the approaches and reflect on your own practice and how the different approaches might inform and strengthen your practice.
+In this unit you will identify and explore contemporary innovations and trends in early childhood education and how they influence pedagogy, learning environments and curriculum.
+You will critically analyse research, reflect on your own practice and discuss how particular innovations and trends can inform and strengthen your practice and that of your team.

 Learning Outcomes